What is a hard drive?

 Solid-State Drives (SSDs) are the speed demons of the storage world.
 There are no moving parts in an SSD, they rely solely on flash storage chips.
 As such, they are insanely fast at all times, and they are far easier on battery life than either of the above options.
 Over the last few years, they’ve grown far more reliable, and can stand up to so many read/write cycles that their lifespan is approximately equivalent to a mechanical drive, assuming moderate, normal usage.
 To top off the list of advantages, they’re not sensitive to bumps and drops in the way that mechanical drives are (though dropping any electronic device is bad for it!)

 They are, however, more expensive than mechanical drives – but prices are falling all the time!
-Some of the best SSDs in the world run about $0.30-$0.40 per gigabyte.
-That adds up quick, though, so most people opt for smaller SSDs than they would choose for a traditional HDD.
+Some of the best SSDs in the world run about $0.10-$0.15 per gigabyte.
+That can add up, though, so some people opt for smaller SSDs than they would choose for a traditional HDD.
 That may not be as big a problem as you fear, though.
-While most new computers come with 500 GB-1 TB hard drives, the fact is that most common people use less than 100 GB storage in the lifespan of their computers, so you probably don’t really need all that space!
-If you really do (for example, if you do tons of video editing or downloading), and if you have a desktop computer, you may be able to use an SSD and an HDD together – a small SSD for your OS and all your programs, and an HDD for all the stuff you store.
+While most new computers come with 1 TB hard drives, the fact is that most common people use less than 100 GB storage in the lifespan of their computers, so you probably don’t really need all that space!
+If you really do (for example, if you do tons of video editing or downloading), and if you have a desktop computer, you may be able to use an SSD and an HDD together – a smaller SSD for your OS and all your programs, and a large HDD for all the stuff you store.

-We currently recommend the Samsung 850 Evo SSD line as the best bang for your buck.
+We currently recommend the Samsung 860 Evo line as the best combination of affordability and high reliability and performance.

 Upgrades, replacements, repairs